 This gluten free tabbouleh goes great with steak, grilled fish or chicken.

 Serve it your next at BBQ party or bring it to a potluck in a pretty bowl.
 Everyone will love it!

 How to make a gluten free rice salad recipe

 So what’s the difference between jasmine and basmati rice?
-Mahatma provided this graphic that illustrates the differences between the two.
+Here's a graphic that illustrates the differences between the two.

-You can use either in this simple tabbouleh recipe, though I found that Mahatma’s jasmine rice was less expensive than their basmati rice when I was shopping for rice and other tabbouleh salad ingredients at my local Walmart.
+You can use either in this simple tabbouleh recipe, though I found that jasmine rice was less expensive than basmati rice when I was shopping for rice and other tabbouleh salad ingredients at my local store.

 This Mama’s tips for making gluten free tabbouleh

 To give jasmine rice even more flavor in my gluten free tabbouleh recipe, I cooked it in vegetable broth.

 If you’re gluten free, make sure that store bought vegetable broth you’re using is labeled as gluten free.
 Don’t assume that all brands are the same.

 You can also use chicken broth in this gluten free tabbouleh recipe.